US arranges flights to bring Americans out of Lebanon as others seek escape

 Miller said the embassy is prepared to offer temporary loans to Americans who choose to remain in Lebanon but want to relocate to a potentially safer area of the country.
 The embassy also would provide emergency loans to Americans who wish to leave on the U.S.-contracted flights.

-Cappelletti contributed from Saginaw, Michigan.
+Cappelletti reported from Saginaw, Michigan.
 AP reporters Tara Copp and Lolita C. Baldor contributed from Washington.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.